12 Best Issue Tracking Software in 2026

 Alternatives: Marker.io.

-Pricing: A free plan or premium tiers from $3 per user/monthly.
+Pricing: A free plan or premium tiers from $3 per user/month.

 5. GitHub Issues